vatesfr/xen-orchestra/docs/from_the_sources.md

 ## Troubleshooting

-If you have problem during the buiding phase in `xo-web` or `xo-server`, follow these steps:
+If you have problem during the building phase in `xo-web` or `xo-server`, follow these steps:

 1. `rm -rf node_modules`
 1. `yarn`